Go Back

 Nitamago (Japanese Seasoned Boiled Eggs)

-Boiled eggs are delicious when eaten with salt, but you can experience a distinctive flavor with Nitamago.
-Japanese seasonings give the egg whites a rich taste that complements the yolks well.
-This dish is also known as 'ajitama' or 'ramen eggs.'
+Boiled eggs taste great with salt, but Nitamago offers a more distinctive and savory flavor.
+Traditional Japanese seasonings infuse the egg whites with a rich taste that complements the yolks perfectly.
+This dish is also known as "Ajitama" or "Ramen Eggs."

 No ratings yet